dy/sprae/readme.md

 ## Signals

 Sprae uses _preact-flavored signals_ for reactivity and can take _signal_ values as inputs.<br/>
-Signals can be switched to any preact/compatible implementation:
+Signals can be switched to an alternative preact/compatible implementation:

 ```js
 import sprae from 'sprae';